Gama Bomb: Speed Between the Lines and Sea Savage (2018–2021)

+Bats (2023–present)

+2020 saw the addition of former Shrapnel drummer, Chris Williams join the band as their touring drummer, completing the line up once more.

-In 2023, the band released a single of a folk cover featuring the singer "Spider Stacy" from English band The Pogues, it was the first piece of "new" material since 2020 and is unknown if there will be a new album.
+In 2023, the band released a single of a folk cover featuring the singer "Spider Stacy" from Irish band The Pogues, it was the first piece of "new" material since 2020 and is unknown if there will be a new album.

+On September 11, 2023, the band released a new single, "Speed Funeral", and announced their upcoming album, Bats, would be released on November 10.

+On September 3, 2024, it was announced that former Shrapnel drummer Chris Williams was officially a member of the band having been the touring drummer since 2020.
+Chris finished up with Shrapnel at the end of 2024.

 Snowy 'The Gamabombinable Snowman'

 The band make use of their own mascot - depicted as a humanoid 'yeti' monster - on their merchandise, music videos and album art.
 The character was introduced in the 2018 song and music video for Bring Out The Monster, making its first appearance on an album sleeve with 2020's Sea Savage.
 The figure of Snowy was key to the concept of Sea Savage, which was presented as a Victorian stage play about the band voyaging in search of the yeti.
 Snowy makes on-stage appearances as part of Gama Bomb's stage shows.

 Musical style and lyrical themes

 Stylistically rooted in 1980s thrash metal the band has stated that its influences include acts such as Nuclear Assault, Kreator, Agent Steel, Sodom, old Slayer and early Megadeth.
 AllMusic labelled their music as punk metal (crossover thrash).

 Gama Bomb's lyrics often refer to the horror, action and science fiction movies, cartoons and computer games of the 1980s, as well as paying tribute to many classic heavy metal themes.
 They also write topical songs on social issues like racism and global warming.
 The band is known for injecting its own sense of humour into its lyrics, with bizarre song concepts which lampoon classic thrash metal topics.